ThereseLarsson/da357a_avancerade_metoder/README.md

 # da357a_avancerade_metoder

 ## About
-Various assignments completed during bachelor education (see below) for processing text and images.
+Various assignments completed during a cource about advanced methods for processing text and images.
 Includes:
 - Tries and suffix arrays
 - Huffman coding
 - Text search